-On occasion, there may be a group that requests to use the campus for an event which includes the sacred use of to-bacco.
+On occasion, there may be a group that requests to use the campus for an event that includes the sacred use of tobacco.
 A request form must be completed in advance and submitted to the President.
 The President or designated individual will determine the legitimacy and approve or deny the request.